mugndhn3/tweety-Hacklytics-2022/README.md

 # tweety-Hacklytics-2022
-Tweety - an NLP based tool used to study the replies for tweets created by Harini Narasimhan, Michael Murillo-Martinez, Mugundhan Murugesan
+Tweety - an NLP based tool used to study the replies to tweets created by Harini Narasimhan, Michael Murillo-Martinez, Mugundhan Murugesan